LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 	  that dimension 2 has the unit stride while dimension 0 has the longest stride.
 This is important to note as the ordering is reverse compared to the CUDA and HIP programming models.
+	  CUDA and HIP employ a x/y/z ordering in which dimension x has the unit stride.

 	  When using RAJA launch thread and team configuration follows CUDA and HIP programming models and is always